michael-s-yao/michael-s-yao.github.io/_pages/about (MacBook-Air's conflicted copy 2021-11-01).md

 ---
+permalink: /about/
 title: "About"
-author_profile: true
 ---

-<p style="color: #ff7f7f;">Please note: this website is undergoing major updates and will soon be deprecated.
-The URL for this website will change to [https://myaomeow.github.io](https://myaomeow.github.io).
-The new website will eventually be at [https://michaelsyao.com](https://michaelsyao.com).</p>

 Hello!
-I'm an incoming MD-PhD candidate at the University of Pennsylvania and a Caltech physics graduate (c/o 2021).
+I am a current MD-PhD candidate at the University of Pennsylvania and previously graduated with a BS in Applied Physics from Caltech.
 I am interested in applying physics-derived and computational tools to advance our ability to treat and diagnose human disease.
-I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine, and ultimately save lives.
+I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine.

 # Newsworthy
 > **May 2021**

   1. Humbled to have been awarded with the 2021 George W. Housner Prize for Academic Excellence and Original Research!
 This award is given annually to a senior in the top 20% of their class, recognizing an outstanding piece of original scientific research.

 > **March 2021**

   1. Excited to announce that my co-first author publication on engineering thermally actuated, therapeutic bacteria is now available for preprint on [bioRxiv](https://biorxiv.org/cgi/content/short/2021.03.25.434639v1)!
 This project has been the result of four years of research and I'm thrilled to share my work with the scientific community.